MIKNSJ/config/vim/vimrc_setup_docs.md

 If you installed clangd, feel free to ignore any PATH warnings.

-*Note: You may encounter an addition command regarding ```:CocCommand clangd.install``` based on a different type of installation which may be exceuted if coc.nvim does not work properly.*
+*Note: You may encounter an additional command regarding ```:CocCommand clangd.install``` based on a different type of installation which may be exceuted if coc.nvim does not work properly.*

 Now, you should see prompt pop-ups as you type something similar to C/C++ syntax.